How to Breathe Easier in Your Home

 Proper ventilation can be key to removing the stuffiness in a room and allowing VOCs to dissipate.
 Installing items such as trickle vents to cycle and purify the air you breathe can do wonders, but even opening doors and windows can go a long way toward promoting circulation and allowing fresh, clean air to come into a room.

 Monitor Your Roof and Basement for Leaks

 A leaking roof is one of the most common ways that dangerous mold and mildew can get into a home.
-To prevent mold and mildew from creeping in, homeowners should look for any signs of water damage.
+To prevent mould and mildew from creeping in, homeowners should look for any signs of water damage.
 This monitoring means regular checkups on roofs, as well as basements and foundations, for any signs of damage throughout the year.

 Dampness in a home environment alone is also enough to cause a higher rate of wheezing, coughing, and asthma-related symptoms.
 Don't wait until it is too late: Patch up leaking roofs and basements.

 Switch to Using Natural Cleaning Products in the Home

 We may not think about them all the time, but the chemical products that we use around our homes can have an impact on our health.
 Those chemicals, after dissipating into the air, often linger and can find their way back into our lungs.

 To prevent these VOCs from causing damage to our bodies, consider making the switch to using more natural cleaning products.
 Of course, you'll want to be sure that you aren't allergic to any natural ingredients before you start using them regularly in your home.

 Use Air Purifiers and Perform Routine HVAC System Maintenance